 Quality control sites are duplicate reaches that are sampled at 10% of the total sites (i.e. one to two sites per sampling unit) to provide data for calculating sampling and method precision as relative percent difference (RPD), root mean square error (RMSE), coefficient of variability (CV), and confidence interval (CI).
 They will constitute 75-meter reaches that are immediately upstream of probability sites.
-To ensure that no additional stressor sources are present and that physical habitat appears similar to the original reach, the locations of these reaches will be selected following the procedure described in DPW-WPRP-CBMP-FO-001 "Selecting a QC Site for Duplicate Sampling" (Appendix E).
+To ensure that no additional stressor sources are present and that physical habitat appears similar to the original reach, the locations of these reaches will be selected following the procedure described in DPW-BWPR-CBMP-FO-001 "Selecting a QC Site for Duplicate Sampling" (Appendix E).
 Prior to sampling, site maps displaying the most recent orthophotography will be reviewed to determine which sites may be good candidates for a quality control site (i.e. absence of road crossings or tributaries, absence of pipe outfalls or other point source discharges, consistent with buffers from adjacent land use).

-Table 9.
-Sampling Design Elements for Anne Arundel County'sBiological Monitoring and Assessment Program
+Table 7.
+Sampling Design Elements for Anne Arundel County's Biological Monitoring and Assessment Program

+Data Quality Objectives

-Site T To be able to detect a 30% change in biological condition, 80% of the time, with 95% confidence. ypes Number of Sites
+To be able to detect a 30% change in biological condition, 80% of the time, with 95% confidence.

+Site Types Number of Sites

-Probability ~ 75 per year
+Probability ~ 40 per year

-QC sites 10 % of sampled sites
+2. QC sites 10 % of sampled sites

-Reference MBSS CP Reference Condition (13)
+3. Reference MBSS CP Reference Condition (13)

-ng Frequency (Index Period)
+Sampling Frequency (Index Period)

-March 1 - April 30, Summer: June 1 - September 30, in accordance with MBSS guidelines
+Spring: March 1 - April 30, Summer: June 1 - September 30, in accordance with MBSS guidelines

-ng Method
+Sampling Method

-macroinvertebrates: 20-ft 2 sample, multihabitat, randomized 100-organism subsamples, 500-540 μm mesh.

-pass electrofishing, using blocknets at the upstream and downstream ends of sampling segment, anodes spacin

-eters across width of stream channel.
+Benthic macroinvertebrates: 20-ft2 sample, multihabitat, randomized 100-organism subsamples, 500-540 μm mesh.
+Double-pass electrofishing, using blocknets at the upstream and downstream ends of sampling segment, anodes spacing of 1 for each 3 meters across width of stream channel.

-- by hand or net (herpetofauna, crayfish, mussels) or as incidental by-catch from other sampling methods
+Capture by hand or net (herpetofauna, crayfish, mussels) or as incidental by-catch from other sampling methods

-mic Level
+Taxonomic Level

-macroinvertebrates - genus for most taxa, unless immature or damaged, then next higher classification level
+Benthic macroinvertebrates - genus for most taxa, unless immature or damaged, then next higher classification level Fish - species

-Fish - sp

-fauna - species
+Herpetofauna - species

 Crayfish - species

 Mussels - species

-Macroinvertebrate Metrics
+Benthic Macroinvertebrate Metrics

-1. Total Taxa
+- 1. Total Taxa

-EPT Taxa (Ephemeroptera, Plecoptera, Trichoptera)
+- 2. EPT Taxa (Ephemeroptera, Plecoptera, Trichoptera)

-3. % Ephemeroptera
+- 3. % Ephemeroptera

-4. % Intolerant to Urban
+- 4. % Intolerant to Urban

-Number of Ephemeroptera Taxa
+- 5. Number of Ephemeroptera Taxa

-6. Number of Scraper Taxa
+- 6. Number of Scraper Taxa

-7. % Climbers
+- 7. % Climbers

-Fish Me
+Fish Metrics

-1. Abundance per Square Meter
+- 1. Abundance per Square Meter

-2. Number of Benthic Species (adjusted for catchment size)
+- 2. Number of Benthic Species (adjusted for catchment size)

-3. % Tolerants
+- 3. % Tolerant individuals

-4. % Generalists, Omnivores, Invertivores
+- 4. % Generalists, Omnivores, Invertivores

-5. % Round-bodied Suckers
+- 5. % Round-bodied Suckers

-6. % Abundance of Dominant Species
+- 6. % Abundance of Dominant Species